lukemcfarlane/sf-ci-tools/README.md

 How to use
 ----------

-1. Copy gulpfile.js & package.json into your Force.com project directory
+1. Copy the following files into your Force.com project directory:
+    * package.json
+    * config.json
+    * sfpackage.json
+    * gulpfile.js

 2. Ensure that node/npm is installed:

    http://blog.npmjs.org/post/85484771375/how-to-install-npm